brendenwest/cis122/README.md

 * A computer with Python 3.11 or later installed
 * A modern, syntax-highlighting text editor
 * A user account at https://replit.com/
+* An account at https://www.codestepbystep.com/ (using your Pierce College email)

 ### Class Structure and Topics